Vitamin B1: benefits, dosage, contraindications

 ✪✪✪✪✪

-Preliminary clinical research shows that taking 100 mg of thiamine orally three times a day for 6 weeks slightly decreases 2-hour postprandial plasma glucose levels compared to the baseline in patients with glucose intolerance (pre-diabetic stage).
+Preliminary clinical research shows that taking 100 mg of thiamine orally three times daily for 6 weeks slightly reduces 2-hour postprandial plasma glucose levels compared with baseline in patients with glucose intolerance (prediabetes stage).nn

 Posologie